Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

+We now discuss the case where the symmetry is $SO(2)$ or $U(1)$ instead of the $O(2)$ symmetry discussed so far.
+In that case the $\mathbb{Z}_2$ symmetry is explicitly broken, and a linear term $\partial_t\theta=\mu_0+...$ is allowed in~\eqref{eq:S0GoldstoneStat2}, together with the cubic non-linearity $\tilde \theta (\partial_t\theta)^2$ and the \ac{KPZ} non-linearity $\tilde \theta \nabla \theta \cdot \nabla \theta$.
+This induces an explicit rotation of the order parameter, and thus no static phase.
+Since there is no unbroken internal symmetry left that could by spontaneously broken, no second-order phase transition can occur at the mean-field level, and no CEP is found.
+This is equivalent to adding a magnetic field $\mu_0$ in the Ising case: the effective potential for $\partial_t \theta$ generically does not display spontaneous symmetry breaking anymore, but rather describes a first-order phase transition at the mean-field level already between phases with different rotation speeds.
+There is thus no divergent correlation length occurring, and there is no way to get the enhancement of the fluctuations found at the \ac{CEP}.

+The \ac{CEP} transition can still be reached by tuning only one additional parameter: $\mu_0$ can be chosen such that there is an emergent additional $\mathbb{Z}_2$ symmetry at the critical point, where our model is then recovered.
+There is thus a first-order phase transition line whose end point is exactly the CEP described in this work.
+This is the transition discussed in~\cite{Hanai2020}.
+However, their study of fluctuations include the cubic and \ac{KPZ} non-linearity, while their values are zero at the \ac{CEP} because of the additional fine-tuning.
+It therefore does not describe the \ac{CEP} transition of interest here.
+All of this is analogous to the second order transition found at the endpoint of the liquid-gas transition that falls in the Ising universality class with upper critical dimension $d_c=4$.
+It has an emergent $\mathbb{Z}_2$ symmetry at the transition, and one does not consider the cubic non-linearities.

-Within the rotating phase, these non-linearities are also present because of the \textit{spontaneously} broken $\mathbb{Z}_2$ symmetry in this phase, or more technically since $\Pi(\mathbf{q}=0,\omega=0)=E$ has a non-zero value.
-In particular, the \ac{KPZ} non-linearity is also present and should lead to the usual \ac{KPZ} physics in the rotating phase.
-It means that in $d=2$, the rotating phase should correspond in fact to a \ac{KPZ} phase~\cite{Altman2015,Wachtel2016,Sieberer2016} while the non-rotating ordered phase should correspond to the \ac{BKT} quasi-long range order phase.
+\paragraph*{Spontaneous $\mathbb{Z}_2$ breaking --} Within the rotating phase, the cubic and \ac{KPZ} non-linearities are also effectively present because of the spontaneously broken $\mathbb{Z}_2$ symmetry, or more technically since $\partial_t\theta(\mathbf{q}=0,\omega=0)=E$ has a non-zero value.
+In particular, we expect the usual \ac{KPZ} physics in the rotating phase.
+It means that in $d=2$, the rotating phase should instead realize \ac{KPZ} physics at intermediate scale only~\cite{Altman2015,Wachtel2016,Sieberer2016} while the non-rotating ordered phase should correspond to the \ac{BKT} quasi-long range order phase.